Unleashing the Tiger: Inference Attacks on Split Learning: Feature-space hijacking attack

+In the case of a binary attribute, the attacker has to train $\fc$ in a binary classification using a binary cross-entropy loss function.
 Here, we implement the network $\fc$ to be as simple as possible to maximize the separability of the classes directly on $\Z$.
-In particular, we model $\fc$ as a (almost) linear model by using a single dense layer.
-In this way, we force the representations of the classes to be linearly separable, simplifying the inference attack once that the adversarial loss has forced the topological equivalence between the codomains of $\f$ and $\tf$.
+In particular, we model $\fc$ as a linear model by using a single dense layer.
+In this way, we force the representations of the classes to be linearly separable, simplifying the inference attack once the adversarial loss has forced the topological equivalence between the codomains of $\f$ and $\tf$.
 We leave the other models and hyper-parameters unchanged.